 This second course further develops the skills of non-native speakers.
 This course may either be a first course for some advanced students or a continuing course for students who started in ESL-099.
 Emphasis is placed on developing skills in college reading and studying, writing at the level of the paragraph and the short essay, making oral presentations, conversation, and understanding American culture.
 Preparing the students to enter EN-101 English Communications I is the goal of this course.
-Class meets up to eight hours.
-This course provides three semester credits but does not meet the AAS.
-BS degree requirements for graduation.
-Grades given will be P-pass or R-repeat.
+Class meets up to eight hours per week with additional homework hours.
+This course does not meet the AAS or BS requirements for graduation, Grades are pass (P) or repeat (R).